Consensys/doc.ethsigner/docs/HowTo/Use-Configuration-File.md

 ---
-description: Using the EthSigner configuration file
+title: Using the configuration file
+sidebar_position: 6
 ---

 # Using the EthSigner configuration file